 Please join me any Friday during the legislative session (January - May) for “Coffee with Constituents” from 8:30-10:00AM in the Lieutenant Governor’s office at the State House.
 During this time, I look forward to hearing your ideas, updating you on legislation of interest, and sharing best practices for working with your elected officials in Montpelier.

-I recognize that many Vermonters are not able to make time to come to the Statehouse to visit with me or their legislators.
+I also recognize that many Vermonters are not able to make time to come to the Statehouse to visit with me or their legislators.
 I plan to visit many different communities with coffee hours, or town meetings to discuss what is happening in Montpelier as well as to learn more about your ideas for building a bright future.
 During these visits to all corners of the state I will work to meet with business owners, workers, social service providers, and our schools to further engage all Vermonters in the decision-making process.
 If you would like to help organize a visit to your area, please let my office know.